National Pig Day

 Ellen Stanley, a Texas art teacher created this day in 1972.
 She intended to recognize and be thankful for pigs as intelligent domestic animals.

-There is no evidence to suggest that this is truly a “National” day, which requires an act of congress.
+There is no evidence to suggest that this is truly a “National” day, which requires either an act of Congress or a presidential proclamation.

 More About Today